Last Updated on: 8th October 2023, 12:46 pm

-Before putting wood in a hermit crab enclosure, boil it in unchlorinated water and leave it to air dry.
-This will remove any bacteria or mites that are living in the wood.
-You must also ensure the wood is devoid of any pesticide or herbicide traces.
+Before putting wood in a hermit crab enclosure, boil it in unchlorinated water and leave it to air dry, as this will remove any bacteria or mites living in the wood.

-Wood in a tank will still attract insects.
-This does not need to be a bad thing, though.
-Hermit crabs can eat insects.
-What’s more, turning a hermit crab enclosure into a tiny ecosystem of its own helps keep it clean.
+Wood in a tank will attract insects, but this isn’t a negative, as hermit crabs eat insects.
+Moreover, turning a hermit crab enclosure into a tiny ecosystem keeps it clean and sterile.

-Do not skin the bark from wood before applying it to a tank.
-Hermit crabs enjoy gnawing on bark.
-You may want to consider sanding any rough edges to prevent injury to your hermit crabs.
+Don’t skin the bark from the wood before applying it to a tank, as hermit crabs enjoy gnawing on bark.
+However, you may consider sanding any rough edges to prevent injury.

 What Wood is Safe for Hermit Crab Tanks?

-Not all wood is created equal.
-Here are the types of wood that are safe to use in a hermit crab enclosure.
-If a form of wood is not listed here, you should not put it in a hermit crab tank.
+Here are the types of wood that are safe to use in a hermit crab enclosure:

-Ash wood is one of the most common materials used in construction throughout the country.
-If you have ash wood lumber in your yard, it can be used in a hermit crab enclosure.
+Ash is among the most common materials used in construction.
+If you have ash wood lumber (Fraxinus) in your yard, it can be used in a hermit crab enclosure.

 This wood is non-toxic to hermit crabs and sturdy enough to act as a base material for shelters or bridges.
-As a solid hardwood, it will comfortably hold the weight of multiple hermit crabs at once.
+As a solid hardwood, it’ll easily hold the weight of multiple hermit crabs.

-Aspen is a popular choice of substrate for small rodents and some invertebrates.
-As discussed, hermit crabs should never have a wood-based substrate.
-Aspen is fine to use in a hermit crab enclosure when solid.
+Aspen is a popular choice of substrate for rodents and some invertebrates.
+As discussed, hermit crabs should never have a wood-based substrate, but Aspen is okay to use in a hermit crab enclosure.

-Aspen wood is quite soft, but it can carry a hermit crab’s weight.
-Perhaps more importantly, it is easy to chew and bite through.
-Your hermit crabs will not hurt themselves on aspen wood.
+Aspen wood is quite soft but can carry a hermit crab’s weight.
+Perhaps more importantly, it’s easy to chew and bite through, so hermit crabs won’t hurt themselves.

 Bamboo is a popular, eco-friendly choice of wood for pets.
-Regular, traditional bamboo is fine.
+Regular, traditional bamboo is okay.

-Lucky bamboo is toxic as it contains oxalic acid, which prevents hermit crabs from absorbing calcium.
-This, in turn, will prevent your hermit crabs from developing a tough exoskeleton.
+Lucky bamboo contains oxalic acid, which prevents hermit crabs from absorbing calcium.
+Unfortunately, this will mean hermit crabs can’t develop a tough exoskeleton.

 If you live in the northern states, you may be surrounded by birch trees.
-The branches and bark of these trees are great for hermit crab enclosures.
-Provided the wood is free of any chemicals, then it is safe.
+The branches and bark are suitable for hermit crab enclosures.
+Provided the wood is free of chemicals, it’s safe.

 Cholla or Choya